rancher-sandbox/docs.rancherdesktop.io/docs/faq.md

 <!-- #776 -->
 **Q: Running `brew install rancher` is failing with a `It seems there is already a Binary at '/usr/local/bin/<BINARY>'` error, why?**

-**A:** If any of the Rancher Desktop supporting utilities (Helm, kubectl, nerdctl, Moby) are already managed by Homebrew, then the installation fails due to how the Homebrew cask formula is defined.
+**A:** If any of the Rancher Desktop supporting utilities (Helm, kubectl, nerdctl, docker) are already managed by Homebrew, then the installation fails due to how the Homebrew cask formula is defined.
 Installing using the Mac app will avoid this issue.

 <!-- #1155 -->
 **Q: The tools on the Support Utilities page are not installed and I see a `Insufficient permission to manipulate /usr/local/bin` error, how do I fix it?**